Architect Degree Apprenticeship

 - the building team

-The scope also includes the financial implications of construction costs as related to decisions about procurement routes, contract and design decisions, CDM Legislation and the implications of the Equalities Act.
-The module will aim to complement the development of the associated live studio project.
+The scope also includes the financial implications of construction costs as related to decisions about procurement routes, contract and design decisions, Construction (Design and Management) Regulations and the implications of the Equalities Act.

 Live thesis research (30 credits)

-This studio module aims to develop architectural skills to an advanced level.
-We encourage apprentices to work alongside their employer to arrive at a joint research theme where commercial interests or specialisms can be explored in an academic setting.
+This studio module develops architectural skills to an advanced level.
+Apprentices are encouraged to work alongside their employer to arrive at a joint research theme where commercial interests or specialisms can be explored in an academic setting.

 Within the year, there is the opportunity to select from a range of different design research themes that each have a distinct focus and research problem.
 Apprentices are expected to follow a self-directed plan of independent study, working to a fixed brief and initial testing of ideas that will lead into the subsequent thesis portfolio module.